RKSM-GIT/food-paradise/README.md

 # food-paradise
 A modern and beautiful layout for a food delivery/food subscription service!
 This is a part of my intern responisibilities.
+This is the front-end layout created by my team for the internship.

 ## Showcase